mvclab-ntust-course/course4-lannyyuan-go/README.md

 # Yolov8
 This a project about MVC Lab week 4 homework.
-* In Homework 1, we use yolov8 pre-trained weight to do the object detection of 'car'.
+* In Homework 1, I use yolov8 pre-trained weight to do the object detection of 'car'.
-*  In Homework 2, we download an dataset which is suitable for doing object detection task, and use the dataset to train 'yolov8n'.
+*  In Homework 2, I download an dataset which is suitable for doing object detection task, and use the dataset to train 'yolov8n'.

 ## Homework1
 Please setting your env first, and inference the yolov8 on Argoverse by